osolavila/evaluating-spatial-dynocc-models/README.md

 3 Colext_IFM_example
 Code and worked example for the fitting function of the spatial IFM colext.
 It includes example species occurrence data.

+4 Data_supporting_results
+-	results_CBBA_auc_cross_validation.Rdata: AUC results of each train-test split for all the dynocc models and CBBAs species analysed in the study.
+-	results_simulation_auc_replicates.Rdata: AUC results of each replicate for all scenarios and dynocc models analysed in the simulation study.